kyclark/gitbook-metagenomics/bash.md

 -bash: HOEM: unbound variable
 ```

-This command tells bash to complain when you variable that was never initialized to some value.
+This command tells bash to complain when you use a variable that was never initialized to some value.
 This is like putting on your helmet.
 It's not a requirement (depending on which state you live in), but you absolutely should do this because there might come a day when you misspell a variable.
 One serious problem is that you can still get errors like this:

 ```
 $ cat -n set-u-bug1.sh